 Richard W. and Marie L. Corman Research Professor of Law

-Heald lectures on patent, copyright and international intellectual property law around the world and has previously held visiting positions at universities in Buenos Aires, London, Lyon, Regensburg, and at the University of Chicago, University of Texas, and Vanderbilt University.
+Heald lectures on patent, copyright and international intellectual property law around the world and has previously held visiting positions at universities in Buenos Aires, Bournemouth, London, Lyon, Regensburg, and at the University of Chicago, University of Texas, and Vanderbilt University.
 He also ran the UGA/OSU program at St. Anne's College, Oxford University, during the spring of 2009.

 Heald earned his bachelor's and master's degrees in comparative literature from the University of Illinois.
 As an undergraduate there, he fenced for two Big Ten championship teams and placed 18th in epee at the 1980 NCAA championships.
 He earned his law degree cum laude from the University of Chicago, where he served as associate editor and a staff member of the University of Chicago Law Review.
 Heald clerked for Judge Frank M. Johnson Jr. of the U.S. Court of Appeals for the 11th Circuit.